dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * A log providers is not specified, so `LogLevel` applies to all the enabled logging providers.
 * The `"Default"`, `"Microsoft"`, and `"Microsoft.Hosting.Lifetime"` categories are specified.
-* The `"Default"` and `"Microsoft.Hosting.Lifetime"` categories
+* The `"Default"` and `"Microsoft.Hosting.Lifetime"` categories log at log level `Information` and higher.
+* The `"Microsoft"` category logs at log level `Warning` and higher.

 The `Logging` property can have `LogLevel` and log provider properties.
 The `LogLevel` property under `Logging` specifies the minimum [level](#log-level) to log for selected categories.

+The `"Default"` category specifies the default log level for every category.
+When a specific category is listed, the specific category overrides the default category.
+In the preceding JSON, the `"Microsoft"` and `"Microsoft.Hosting.Lifetime"` categories values override the `"Default"` value.

 If a provider supports [log scopes](#log-scopes), `IncludeScopes` indicates whether they're enabled.

 A provider property can specify a `LogLevel` property. `LogLevel` under a provider specifies levels to log for that provider.

 Settings in `Logging.{providername}.LogLevel` override settings in `Logging.LogLevel`.